davidkvara/Bneli/README.md

 Just a tweaked default Dark+ theme, nothing special.

-If you are new to VS Code and want to make your editor look cooler, you can start with adding rules I provided below
+If you are new to VS Code and want to make your editor look cooler, you can start with adding rules I provided below to your user settings file

-to open user settings file: click `ctrl+,` or `cmd+,` on mac
+to open user settings file, use the keyboard shortcut `ctrl+,` or `cmd+,` on mac

 ```json
 {